 Being Prepared is Key

-Most of the time when you are mushroom foraging, you will be in damp forest conditions.
+Most of the time, when you are mushroom foraging, you will be in damp forest conditions.
 So, wearing appropriate clothing and footwear will help keep you comfortable.
-Being ready for a shift in the weather is important as well, so taking a raincoat and other protective gear for rain and cold is a good idea.
-And of course, mushrooms aren’t the only ones who enjoy damp, moist conditions, so don’t forget your bug spray!
+Being ready for a shift in the weather is also important, so taking a raincoat and other protective gear for rain and cold is a good idea.
+And, of course, mushrooms aren’t the only ones who enjoy damp, moist conditions, so don’t forget your bug spray!

-Waterproof hiking shoes or boots, long sleeve shirts, and long pants will be helpful, especially if you are mushroom foraging shortly after a rainfall – a great time to forage, by the way.
+Waterproof hiking shoes or boots, long sleeve shirts, and long pants will be helpful, especially if you are mushroom foraging shortly after a rainfall – which is a great time to forage.
 Bright clothing will help you stay visible to not only your own group if you are making it a team effort with a few other mushroom enthusiasts.
 It will also help to keep you visible to hunters.

-Make sure you are prepared with food and water, too, especially when you are out for a full day of mushroom foraging.
-Nuts and seeds, granola bars, and compact fruit give a great boost of energy.
+Ensure you are prepared with food and water, especially when you are out for a full day of mushroom foraging.
+Nuts and seeds, granola bars, and compact fruit greatly boost energy.
 Best of all, these snacks are small and easy not only to pack but carry as well.

 Get your Gear

-A pocketknife is also a necessary tool when harvesting your mushrooms.
-Using a pocketknife instead of just pulling the mushrooms from the ground helps ensure there is still a piece of the mushroom left in the ground (or tree – wherever it was growing from) so that it can continue to regenerate.
+A pocket knife is also a necessary tool when harvesting your mushrooms.
+Using a pocketknife instead of just pulling the mushrooms from the ground helps ensure there is still a piece of the mushroom left in the ground (or tree – wherever it was growing from) so that it can continue regenerating.

 If you use this sustainable method to harvest your mushrooms, you will be able to find more mushrooms in that same spot year after year.